multimediamike/cirrusretro-players/Readme.md

 program by simply typing `ninja`.
 This will build all the available players.

-Clean intermediate files using `make clean`.
+Clean intermediate files using `ninja -t clean`.

-Note that the build script uses the '-j' option which does not limit the number of parallel build jobs.
-Specify the environment variable `BUILD_THREADS` in order to limit the number of jobs.
-E.g.:
-`BUILD_THREADS=2 make` will only build using 2 processes.

 ## Demonstration
 After building the players, you can run the included demo web server to